 Weight based dosing is not necessary for most vaccines.
 Vaccine doses are carefully chosen based on early phase 1 and 2 trials, and confirmed in phase 3 trials – so all of these decisions are made based on extensive research and careful consideration by the FDA, CDC and ACIP (advisory committee on immunization practices).

 Will my child’s pediatrician have the COVID-19 vaccine?

-Yes, many pediatric offices will be offering the COVID-19 vaccine.
+Yes, many pediatric offices offer the COVID-19 vaccine.
 Call your pediatrician or regular care provider, or check their website/communications to ask about their plans for the COVID-19 vaccine.

 Will kids 5-11 need two doses like adults?